 She hurried to the curb to hail a taxi.
 Getting into the rear seat she looked back.
 Their eyes met.
 He then watched the taxi speed down the street.

 He decided to walk.
-The only people at that time of night were party and theater goers, the homeless, taxi drivers, the police and other night people and of course, the woman.
+The only people at that time of night were party and theater goers, the anxious, the homeless, taxi drivers, musicians, the police and other night people and of course, the woman.
 In other words, it was busy regardless of the hour on the clock.

 Much earlier in the evening he had interviewed a guest public official who said, “I will be honest with you.”
 He then deflected the questions.
 It was political theater.
 The News Anchor loathed the word honest.
 It was a contextual and trite adjective.
 He preferred the word conscientious.
 There was a difference.